krystofl/krystofl.github.io/_posts/2023-02-20-life-death-and-motorcycles.md

 People do things they love, and that's a good thing.
 Some do it recklessly; others fully aware of the danger inherent in what they do.

 Climbing Mt.
 Everest carries a risk of 37,932 micromorts per successful ascent.
-On K2, [four people die for every one who reaches the summit](https://en.wikipedia.org/wiki/K2).
+On K2, [one person dies for every four that reach the summit](https://en.wikipedia.org/wiki/K2).
 Are those who climb it unaware of that?
 Surely not.

 Are they, then, insane?
 Arguably so.
 Who in their right mind would try such a risky thing?
 In fact, who in their right mind would try something that hadn't been done before?
 Why risk standing out from the crowd?